KEVIN HIRTHLER WINS MODIFIED FEATURE, TOM MILLER TOPS IN SPORTSMAN AND RYAN LILICK TAKES FIRST PLACE IN MODIFIED HARD CHARGER CHALLENGE.

 Ray Swinehart was the early leader in the Modified feature with grandson and already a feature winner this year Dylan Swinehart, Mike Lisowski, Kyle Weiss and Hirthler in pursuit.

-The red had to be thrown on the fourth lap after Doug Manmiller tooked a violent flip along the homestretch coming to a rest on the catch fence.
+The red had to be thrown on the fourth lap after Doug Manmiller took a violent flip along the homestretch coming to a rest on the catch fence.
 He was uninjured, however, the car was destroyed.
 Also eliminated since they were left with nowhere to go were Richie Hitzler and back-to-back feature winner Brett Kressley.
 When action resumed Swinehart was still first with Weiss, Hirthler, D. Swinehart and Steuer completing the order.

 Rich Laubach slowed on the 15th lap with a flat to bring out the caution.
 D. Swinehart and Weiss, running second, dropped out with mechanical issues.
 The pacesetter continued to be Swinehart on the restart.